 You may not pay much attention to the latest fashion trends, but as the core of your online marketing strategy, the look of your website needs to show potential customers that you are up to date with the latest and greatest.
+As a website design company, this is important to us.
 So, let’s take a look at what’s “in” for 2015.

 LARGE BACKGROUND IMAGES

 Great photographs that start telling a story from the first glance are becoming more popular as backdrops.
 You do need to choose the image carefully though – favoring the one that will generate an emotional response.
 Our own avant garde design guru Paul has used this technique with some fabulous results.
 Have a look at these two examples:

 “Responsive” means that the size and shape of the site changes automatically to suit the device, as in big screen or small screen.
 On April 21st, Google is going to start including mobile friendliness in its search ranking algorithm, so this is now very important.
 You can see how it works by taking a look at Western Ranchlands site on your PC, then on your smartphone.

 You can check to see if Google thinks your site is mobile friendly at this link: https://www.google.com/webmasters/tools/mobile-friendly